Welcome! This site presents results and tutorials for participants in the Gossett YDNA Genealogical Research Project, through FamilyTreeDNA.

 Results

-YDNA-based analysis 02 September 2009
+YDNA-based analysis

 European Origins of the American Gossetts

 Recent evidence -- from both traditional genealogical research and from YDNA analyses -- casts strong doubt on the myth that the Gossetts in America descend from Jean the Huguenot of Jersey Isle.
-The story of our supposed Norman-French origins, and the emigration of two Gosset brothers -- grandsons of Jean -- from Jersey Isle to America, has been repeated many times in many places.
+The story of our supposed noble, Norman-French origins, and the emigration of two Gosset brothers -- grandsons of Jean -- from Jersey Isle to America, has been repeated many times in many places.
 Here, however, we subject it to close scrutiny in light of new evidence.
-The evidence from conventional genealogy strongly suggests that most of the American Gossetts descend from John Gossett and Jane Williamson living in New Castle County (now part of Delaware) before 1709.
+The evidence from conventional genealogy strongly suggests that Group-I American Gossetts descend from John Gossett and Jane Williamson living in New Castle County (now part of Delaware) before 1709.

 Resource Files